 People like me who live away from the hills at present, got really amazed to see compassion in many in the hill tracts in recent days.
 These people have extended solidarity and expressed sympathy in whatever way they could for the two sisters who are now ‘under treatment’ or according to some, ‘confined’ in Rangamati Sadar Hospital.

 Many of these people are forming human chain, standing beside road with placards, giving speeches, posting notes and comments online, all for the sake of that humanity.
+Several influential figures of the hills have remained standby every day in the last couple of days for the sake of the recovery of the two girls whom they considered as their own daughters.
+Any of the efforts deserves a lot of thanks and gratitude, whereas they did a lot more than that.

 Thanks to those who volunteered to accompany the girls in hospital, stayed beside the hospital beds, showing them the movies or playing the songs they like in order to make them feel better, supplying the daily essentials they need.
 In fact, thanking is not enough for what they are doing for them.
 Or what else could be said at this?